Pleb5/Pleb5.github.io/pages/pleb_lessons.md

 ## Active Threats/Attacks on multisig:
 {: .no_toc }

-Single point of failure:
+## Single point of failure - You don't use multisig properly:

 If you have enough information to spend from the multisig wallet, you can be easily pressured or robbed this way.
 This is the “5 dollar wrench attack”.
 Bad practice and defeats the purpose of multisig.

-Collusion:
+## Collusion:

 Since any combination of private keys can spend provided that the minimum threshold is met and the Descriptor is present, you are not necessarily needed to sign in non-consensus based multisig quorums.
 Your signatories can collude against you or an attacker can compromise private keys to gather enough information to steal your bitcoin.
 You can mitigate this by selecting really trustworthy people to hold key backups for you and/or using a consensus based Quorum.